 What is Knee Voltage of PN- Junction Diode?

-The voltage at which the forward-biased diode starts conducting is called knee voltage or cut-in voltage of the PN junction diode.
+The voltage at which the forward-biased diode starts conducting is called the knee voltage or cut-in voltage of the PN junction diode.

 depletion layer of pn junction diode

-What is Barrier Potential or Built-in potential?
+What is Barrier Potential or Built-in Potential?

 The potential difference required to move the electrons through the electric field is called the barrier potential.
 The formula of the barrier potential or built-in voltage is given below.